Galaxy Gas Nitrous Recipe: Pineapple Espuma

 Vegetable and fruit Espuma are prepared by pureeing vegetables or fruits and then mixing them with cream or gelatin.
 Sometimes other binding agents are used.
 You can add herbs or spices to enhance the flavor of espuma.
 Fill this mixture in the siphon and charge it, then you can refrigerate it until the time of serving.

 Originally Espuma is not a dessert, and actually, they are used to complement a savory dish.
 There are countless options available for making great tasting Espuma.

 What is Molecular Gastronomy?

-Molecular gastronomy is a principle of food science utilised in culinary arts to create foams and espuma.
+Molecular gastronomy is a principle of food science utilized in culinary arts to create foams and Espuma.
 With the latest equipment and natural texturing substances, new dishes are innovated by food scientists and chefs.